 Newcomers to Tiki drinks quickly face an uncomfortable question: Just how many rums do I need?
 With so many recipes calling for Lemon Hart this, Jamaican rum that, overproof, and Puerto Rican, it quickly becomes overwhelming.

-The primary question I wanted an answer to: What is the smallest set of rums needed to make the most classic Tiki recipes, assuming I can make reasonable substitutions?
+The primary question I wanted to answer: What is the smallest set of rums needed to make the most classic Tiki recipes, assuming reasonable substitutions?

 By reasonable, I mean close enough.
 That is, substituting Bacardi Cuatro (4 year) for Mount Gay Eclipse will likely give decent results.
 But substituting Rum Fire for Lemon Hart 151?
 Not so much.

 This isn’t to say the Bacardi and Mount Gay rums are the same.
-But if you encountered a recipe calling for “One ounce gold rum,” many bartenders would call them close enough in the context of all the juices, spices and syrups used.
+But if you encountered a recipe calling for “one ounce gold rum,” many bartenders would consider them close enough in the context of all the juices, spices and syrups used.

-The key to understanding the essential types of Tiki rum requires a bit of rigor and understanding up front.
-But it pays out in spades later on.
+The key to understanding the essential types of Tiki rum requires some rigor and understanding up front.
+But it pays back in spades.
 There are three key requirements and steps:

 1) Being familiar with the taste profile of a wide variety of readily available rums

 What’s does a typical, aged Jamaican rum taste like?
 What do Demerara and rhum agricole taste like?
-Does the Jamaican Rum Fire taste anything at all like Appleton Reserve?
+Does the Jamaican Rum Fire taste anything at all like Appleton Reserve, also from Jamaica?
 (Short answer: very much not.)

 2) Identifying groups of rums with fairly similar tastes with regard to use in Tiki recipes